syncfusion-content/maui-toolkit-docs/maui-toolkit/Funnel-Charts/Legend.md

     ToggleSeriesVisibility = true
 };

+this.Content = chart;
 {% endhighlight %}

 {% endtabs %}

 ## Legend maximum size request
-To set the maximum size request for the legend view, override the [GetMaximumSizeCoefficient](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.ChartLegend.html#Syncfusion_Maui_Charts_ChartLegend_GetMaximumSizeCoefficient) protected method in [ChartLegend](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.ChartLegend.html) class.
+To set the maximum size request for the legend view, override the [GetMaximumSizeCoefficient](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.ChartLegend.html#Syncfusion_Maui_Toolkit_Charts_ChartLegend_GetMaximumSizeCoefficient) protected method in [ChartLegend](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.ChartLegend.html) class.
 The value should be between 0 and 1, representing the maximum size request, not the desired size for the legend items layout.

 {% tabs %}